-- Gravel roads should be avoided. - Antifreeze, fuel, or window solution spilled on plastic surfaces, decals, and appliqués should be rinsed off immediately with water. - Bugs and bird droppings should be rinsed off with water or washed with lukewarm soapy water daily.
+- Avoid driving on gravel roads. - Antifreeze, fuel, or windshield/window solution spilled on plastic surfaces, decals, and appliqués should be rinsed off immediately with water. - Bugs and bird droppings should be rinsed off with water or washed with lukewarm soapy water daily.